isanah/helm-argocd/README.md

 ### 6. Set up automated sync to trigger deployments on SCM changes.

 ### 7. Test the Deployment
-Make a change to your Helm charts and push it to the SCM repository.
+Change your Helm charts and push them to the SCM repository.
 ArgoCD should automatically detect the change and deploy the updated microservices to the GKE cluster.